-Tags are one of the most powerful (though often overlooked) tools that can assist with your ability to observe and allocate cloud costs as it relates to public cloud infrastructure providers like AWS, Azure and GCP.
-While different AWS accounts can be useful for separating resources and costs across different environments (production, staging, qa, test, etc) or teams/business-units, tags are helpful for segmenting costs as it relates to your application.
-We encourage customers to adopt tagging strategies as early on at their organizations as possible.
+Tags are one of the most powerful (though often overlooked) tools that can assist with your ability to observe and allocate cloud costs related to public cloud infrastructure providers like AWS, Azure, and GCP.
+While different accounts can be useful for separating resources and costs across different environments (production, staging, QA, test, etc.) or teams/business units, tags are helpful for segmenting costs related to your application.
+We encourage customers to adopt tagging strategies as early on as possible in their organizations.
 Similar to an effective unit testing suite, over time tags can give you confidence in understanding where your costs are coming from.

-Tags on AWS consist of two different parts: a
+Tags in AWS consist of two different parts: a

 key and a

-key with the value of "service" and potential
+key with the value of "service" and a

-values of "front-end", "back-end", "search" or "cache".
+value that could be "front-end", "back-end", "search" or "cache".
 Upon assigning tags to resources, you can get greater visibility into where your costs are coming from.
-Instead of seeing how your costs are trending in aggregate, you can see how each part of your application is growing assuming you've leveraged tags correctly.
-Additionally, tags can be part of your existing workflows and are typically very easy to accomodate in infrastructure-as-code configuration files such as CloudFormation or Terraform.
+Instead of seeing how your costs are trending in aggregate, you can see how each part of your application is growing, assuming you've leveraged tags correctly.
+Additionally, tags can be part of your existing workflows and are typically very easy to accommodate in infrastructure-as-code configuration files such as CloudFormation or Terraform.

 Activating Cost Allocation Tags#

-One of the more generally confusing experiences that customers experience on AWS is that tags are not incorporated into billing reports by default and need to be "activated".
-After you have assigned resources tags, here are the steps to "activate" the tags for them to be incorporated into billing data:
+One of the more generally confusing experiences that customers experience with AWS is that tags are not incorporated into billing reports by default and need to be activated.
+After you have assigned tags to resources, here are the steps to activate the tags for them to be incorporated into billing data:

-- Sign in to the AWS Management Console and open the Billing and Cost Management console at https://console.aws.amazon.com/billing/home?#/tags.
+- Sign in to the AWS Management Console and open the Billing and Cost Management Console.

 - Select the tags that you want to activate.

 After you create and apply tags to your resources, it can take up to 24 hours for the tags to appear in your reports.
-After you select your tags for activation, it can take up to 24 hours for tags to activate as well.
+Then, after you select your tags for activation, it can take up to 24 hours for the tags to activate.